 The Pros and Cons of Telecommuting

 Telecommuting is a popular option for many workers in this intensely technical age.
-Defined as “the practice of working from home for a business and communicating through the use of a personal computer equipped with modem and communications software”, telecommuting is a process used by more and more businesses and employees.
+Defined as “the practice of working from home for a business and communicating through the use of a personal computer equipped with modem and communications software”, telecommuting is a process used by more and more businesses and employees, especially in today’s age where a large number of businesses are working completely from home due to COVID-19.
 But why has it grown in popularity?
 And what are some of the advantages and disadvantages of telecommuting, for both businesses and employees?

 The Growth of Telecommuting: